denten-books/plain-text/3-projection.md

 logic one can reasonably maintain that the art of painting, unlike music or language, cannot be reduced to the production of discrete semantic units, and would be more of an analog system under the proposed definitions.
-In this light, the language of cubist painting, which reconstructs shape into its modular atomic components, can be viewed as an attempt to move painting from an analog to a digital art form.
-The digital image, reduced to pixels of uniform shape and size, takes the logic of cubism to its conclusion.
+In this light, the language of cubist painting, which breaks shapes down into their modular atomic components, can be viewed as an attempt to move painting from an analog to a digital art form.
+The smallest meaningful and differentiated unit of matter in *Minecraft*, a popular cuboid world-building game, is a block.
+The world of *Minecraft* therefore answers to Goodman's definition.
+By contrast, the world of the hyper-realistic *Myst*, a landmark graphic adventure puzzle game from the 1990s, depicts the painting-like, semantically irregular reality that cannot be broken down into neat components.
+The game depicts an analog world.

+Already we run into some conceptual trouble here. although on some level, all digital image, reduced to pixels of uniform shape and size, takes the logic of cubism to its conclusion.

 An interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
 I can approximate the pressure